praeclarum/StopCrashing/README.md

 3. Any callbacks you register with the OS
 4. I'm sure there are more...

 This script uses [Mono.Cecil][MC] to scan all the byte code of your application to find these entrypoints.

-(Well, I've only implemented #1 and #2. #3 is a harder problem to detect.)
+It is able to detect #1, #2, and #3 above with the exception of methods that take don't take their callback as the last argument.

 It then detects whether you have any exception handling in that code.
 If you do not, it yells at you.